-- (7) Agents are generally referred by the University's Regional Marketing Directors for consideration by the University for appointment.
-Prospective agents may be invited to complete the agent application form and submit all required documents for consideration by the University. - (8) Before an agent is appointed, the Global and Domestic Student Recruitment will conduct and document due diligence and assess the prospective agent's suitability to represent the University in accordance with the International Education Agent Management Procedure against the following factors: - a. the location of the agent and the country or countries the agent will recruit from; - b. alignment between the University's strategy and the agent's ability to meet relevant objectives; - c. market information for the proposed territory, including likely recruitment channels; - d. agency structure, such as whether the agent is a company or individual; - e. likely support that will be required from the University; - f. the quality of the agent's premises and staff; - g. the completion of relevant prior training that demonstrates an understanding of Australian legislation in relation to student recruitment, student visa requirements, the Australia international education industry (for example the PIER Education Agent Training Certification); - h. experience in the recruitment of genuine quality international students and enrolment volume, which may include recruitment for other Australian universities or training providers, and relevant industry partnerships; - i. feedback from referees;
+(7) Agents are generally referred by the University's Regional Directors for consideration by the University for appointment.
+Prospective Agents may be invited to complete the agent application form and submit all required documents for consideration by the University.

+(8) Before an Agent is appointed, Future Students will conduct and document due diligence and assess the prospective Agent's suitability to represent the University in accordance with the International Education Agent Management Procedure against the following factors:

+- a. company registration (ABN confirmation or registration number if a foreign company; business registry on government website); - b. location of the head office, branches, and the territory/ies the Agent will recruit students from; - c. company website; - d. agency structure, such as whether the Agent is a company or individual; - e. evidence of agent knowledge in relation to the Australian education framework and relevant legislation, for example Qualified Education Agent Counsellor (QEAC), ICEF Trained Agent Counsellor (ITAC); - f. experience/profile of the company director (Director's Curriculum Vitae); - g.
+Company profile and business plan, including recruitment and marketing strategies; - h. fees and charges for clients, where applicable; - i. two (2) referee's reports (as nominated by the agent); and - j. recruitment performance for the nominated institutions.

-- j. marketing strategies and marketing experience; - k. any history of non-compliance with the Education Services for Overseas Students Act 2000, National Code of Practice for Providers of Education and Training to Overseas Students 2018 or agent agreements; - I. any history of false or misleading recruitment practices, illegal provision of migration advice, dishonest recruitment practices or misuse of the Provider Registration and International Student Management System (PRISMS); - m. type of counselling services the agent provides; - n. agent's reputation, including through publicly-available sources, and evaluation of any previous dealings; and - o. agent's fees and charges structure. - (9) In relation to clause 8(d), foreign corporations that operate on a commercial basis are exempt from the notification requirements of the Australia's Foreign Relations (State and Territory Arrangements) Act 2020.
+(9) In relation to clause 8(d), foreign corporations that operate on a commercial basis are exempt from the notification requirements of the Australia's Foreign Relations (State and Territory Arrangements) Act 2020.
 This includes international education agents when they are commercial entities operating on a commercial basis.
-If a written arrangement is contemplated with an international education agent that is not a commercial entity operating commercially, compliance advice will be sought from the foreign.relations@mq.edu.au address prior to the execution of any written arrangements with this entity. - (10) The University will not enter into an agreement with any agent that it knows or reasonably suspects to be: - a. engaged in, or to have previously engaged in, dishonest recruitment practices, including the deliberate attempt to recruit a student where this clearly conflicts with the obligations of registered providers under Standard 7 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Overseas student transfers); - b. facilitating the enrolment of a student that the agent believes, or should know, would not comply with the conditions of their student visa; - negligent, careless, incompetent or engaged in false, misleading or unethical advertising and recruitment practices, including practices that could harm the reputation of the University or the Australian international education industry; - d. misusing PRISMS to create Confirmations of Enrolment for other than bona fide students; or - e. providing migration advice, unless that education agent is authorised to do so under the Migration Act 1958. - (11) Agents who are assessed as meeting the University's expectations for a quality education agent and the Australian International Education And Training Agent Code of Ethics, will be appointed with a written agent agreement that is in a form approved by the Office of the General Counsel to represent the University and promote courses with the intention of recruiting quality students who meet admissions, visa and Genuine Temporary Entrant requirements, on a non-exclusive basis. - (12) The Global and Domestic Student Recruitment will publish an up-to-date list of appointed agents on the Find a Representative webpage, maintain records of agreements and due diligence undertaken, and enter and maintain each agent's details in PRISMS.
-If requested by the agent, the University will provide a certificate confirming the agreement.
+If a written arrangement is contemplated with an Agent that is not a commercial entity operating commercially, compliance advice will be sought from the National Security and Defence Coordinator (Research Support Services) via foreign.relations@mq.edu.au prior to the execution of any written arrangements with this entity.

+(10) The University will not enter into an Agent Agreement with any agent that it knows or reasonably suspects to be:

+- engaged in, or to have previously engaged in, dishonest recruitment practices, including the deliberate attempt to recruit a student where this clearly conflicts with the obligations of registered providers under Standard 7 of the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Overseas student transfers); - b. facilitating the enrolment of a student that the Agent believes, or should know, would not comply with the conditions of their student visa; - c. negligent, careless, incompetent or engaged in false, misleading or unethical advertising and recruitment practices, including practices that could harm the reputation of the University or the Australian international education industry; - d. misusing PRISMS to create Confirmations of Enrolment for other than bona fide students; or - e. providing migration advice, unless that Agent is authorised to do so under the Migration Act 1958.

+(11) Agents who are assessed as meeting the University's expectations for a quality Agent and the Australian International Education And Training Agent Code of Ethics, will be appointed with a written Agent Agreement that is in a form approved by the Office of General Counsel to represent the University and promote courses with the intention of recruiting quality students who meet admissions, visa and Genuine Temporary Entrant requirements, on a nonexclusive basis.

+(12) Future Students will publish an up-to-date list of appointed Agents on the Find a Representative webpage, maintain records of Agent Agreements and due diligence undertaken, and enter and maintain each Agent's details in PRISMS.
+If requested by the Agent, the University will provide a certificate confirming the Agent Agreement.